yukaitung/lgdxrobot-docs/content/lgdxrobot2/mcu/flashing-firmware.md

 ## Flashing

+1. Download the latest firmware from [here](https://gitlab.com/lgdxrobotics/lgdxrobot2-mcu/-/releases).
-1. Plug the BlackPill into the ST-LINK V2, then connect the ST-LINK V2 to your computer.
+2. Plug the BlackPill into the ST-LINK V2, then connect the ST-LINK V2 to your computer.
-2. Press the BOOT0 button on the BlackPill, then reset it to enter bootloader mode.
+3. Press the BOOT0 button on the BlackPill, then reset it to enter bootloader mode.
-3. Launch STM32CubeProgrammer.
+4. Launch STM32CubeProgrammer.
-4. Click the **Connect** button on the right side of the window.
+5. Click the **Connect** button on the right side of the window.
-5. Select **Erasing & Programming** from the left side of the window (arrow pointing to a device icon).
+6. Select **Erasing & Programming** from the left side of the window (arrow pointing to a device icon).
-6. Click **Browse** in the middle of the window and locate the firmware file (`.elf`).
+7. Click **Browse** in the middle of the window and locate the firmware file (`.elf`).
-7. Press **Start Programming**.
+8. Press **Start Programming**.
-8. Wait for the firmware to be flashed.
+9. Wait for the firmware to be flashed.
-9. Close STM32CubeProgrammer and reset the BlackPill.
+10. Close STM32CubeProgrammer and reset the BlackPill.
-10. You should hear a click sound from the relay module.
+11. You should hear a click sound from the relay module.

 ## Next Steps